anton-k/handle-pattern-servant-app/README.md

 ```

 The function `initLog` hides dependency on mutable interface in the logger.
-and we have to face the reality of `isVerbose` mutable `TVar`-state.
+And we have to face the reality of `isVerbose` mutable `TVar`-state.
 But what if it was also an interface?

 We can provide an interface to tweak the logger state: